TMJ, Temporomandibular Joint Dysfunction

 If these points are not taken into account, TMJ symptoms can develop or be exacerbated.

 Past orthodontic treatments can lead to significant craniomandibular dysfunctions.
 Often, planning for orthodontic treatments inadequately considers the temporomandibular joints and the fundamental control elements of the chewing muscles.
+In fact, orthodontic treatments focus primarily and only on aligning the teeth, leaving the joints to adapt to this forced position.
 Patients treated this way often experience significant distress, have undergone numerous dental and non-dental consultations and therapies, and require urgent causal TMJ therapy with an interdisciplinary approach.

 Further information